What is dyslexia?

 - Depression and feeling unmotivated in school or other activities

 If you have some of these signs, it does NOT mean you have dyslexia.
 Talk to your parent(s)/guardian(s), health care provider (HCP), a teacher, or a trusted adult to help you decide if you should be evaluated.

 How do I know if I have dyslexia?
 How is it diagnosed?

 The first step is to visit your HCP and get a physical.
 Your HCP will make sure your difficulties are not caused by a medical illness.

 If there is a possibility that you may also have ADHD (Attention Deficit Hyperactivity Disorder), you may be referred to a psychologist (neuropsychologist) who specializes in testing for ADHD, dyslexia, and other learning problems.
 This person will also ask your parent(s)/guardian(s) and teachers about the problems you are having.
-He/She will talk to you and give you some tests that assess your ability to pay attention, remember things, and stay focused.
+They will talk to you and give you some tests that assess your ability to pay attention, remember things, and stay focused.

 How is dyslexia treated?

 Dyslexia is NOT treated with medicine.
 However, many people with dyslexia also have problems paying attention, which can be treated with medication.
 Many people who have dyslexia see an academic tutor who helps teach things in a way that they will understand.
 This person should talk to your school and teachers to decide what is best for you.
 Everyone learns differently and there are many learning methods to help children with dyslexia.
 For example, some people with dyslexia learn better when they use all their senses at once.
 This kind of learning is called the Orton-Gillingham multi-sensory method.
 Another method is called the Wilson program.

-If you are dyslexic, your school can help you in many ways.
+If you have dyslexia, your school can help you in many ways.
 Schools may offer help by taking notes, giving longer time to take tests, giving special assignments, or providing other ways to make your learning experience better.
 You may spend some time out of your regular classes to get extra support.
 Some people with dyslexia may decide to go to a school that specializes in working with learning disabilities.

 How will dyslexia affect my life?